apache/datafusion/docs/source/user-guide/demo.md

   under the License.
 -->

-# DataFusion Command-line
+# Demo

-The Arrow DataFusion CLI is a command-line interactive SQL utility that allows queries to be executed against an in-process DataFusion query engine.
+For demonstration purposes, we will use the DataFusion CLI.
+The DataFusion CLI is a command-line interactive SQL utility that allows queries to be executed against an in-process DataFusion query engine.
 It embeds the DataFusion library in a command line utility and is a convenient way to try DataFusion with your own data sources.

+## Try it out

+Datafusion-CLI provides a fast way to get started testing the capabilities of the DataFusion library.

-## Installation
+### Installation

-### Via Cargo
+#### Via Cargo

 If you already have the Rust toolchain installed, the easiest way to install DataFusion CLI is to install it via cargo: